kagisearch/bangs/README.md

 ## Contribution Guidelines

-New bangs are accepted if:
+When adding a new bang:
-- The trigger is not a proper word (except for brands/trademarks, i.e. "amazon")
+- The trigger must be specific to the website, not a generic term or word (i.e., "amazon.com" can have "!amazon" but not "!groceries")
+- Each trigger must be unique
+- Category / subcategory are optional

 ## Categories